It's the 18th that Oakmont pins in the same place it was when I played there.

 Go look in the mirror.

-As you know, ladies and gentlemen, some of my all-time favorite news stories are those that that contain the word Dubai.
+As you know, ladies and gentlemen, some of my all-time favorite news stories are those that contain the word Dubai.

 Well, this story doesn't contain port deal, but guess what?

-There's two Barnes.
+There's two Barneys.

 This is where the uh, you know, the Upper West Side crowd goes to have lunch and buy clothes.

-And the government of Dubai near's deal to buy Barney's in New York.
+And the government of Dubai nears deal to buy Barneys in New York.

-Everything is hitting me funny today.
+I don't know folks, everything is hitting me funny today.

 Welcome to the program.

-I think the Broward County people want to make the hurricane reports into global warming propaganda, and they want to freak everybody out, saying this is a sign of global global warming, that is a sign of global warming, and the Rush Limbaugh show is a counterbalance to that, and they don't want a counterbalance.
+Hi Rush hey, I think the Broward County people want to make the hurricane reports into global warming propaganda and they want to freak everybody out saying, this is a sign of global global warming, that is a sign of global warming and the Rush Limbaugh show is a counterbalance to that.

-They've already got the libs on this.
+They've already got the Libs on this.

-This is the perfect station for this to be on.
+It says, this is the perfect station for this to be on.

-Uh not enough people will hear it because Limbaugh's on that station.
+Uh, and and they were saying, well, you know what, not enough people will hear it because Limbaugh's on that station, so they think nobody listens.

-Anyway, the effort was beaten back.
+The effort was beaten back.

-Uh they got complaints.
+Uh, they got complaints.

 They did this deal a year ago and they didn't complain about it a year ago.

-There's there's there's um something that's happened in the past year, and it's happening throughout the Democrat Party, and that is silence the opposition.
+There's there's, there's, um, something that's happened in the past year and it's happening throughout the Democrat Party, and that is silence the opposition.

 Get rid of it.